raystyle/SafariTour/README.md

 spam the cache with controlled data <br>
 call the function.<br>
 <a href="/call_primitive.html">POC</a><br>
-NOTE: this poc is very reliable, but it require about 2.1 gb of ram heap spray.<br>
+NOTE: this poc is very reliable, but it require about 400mb of ram heap spray.<br>
-in order to exploit ios, this would not be good enough.<br><br>
+and a couple of seconds to run, but as such its not a 100% success rate.<br>
+you can achieve a 100% success rate, but that would require about 2.1gb,<br>
+and some more waiting as a result. this is more reliable when opening the browser<br>
+for the first time..<br>

 p.s: the upper bits can be controlled as well..<br>